Route: Delhi – Mcleodganj – Galu Temple -Triund – Mcleodganj – Delhi.

 REFUND & CANCELLATION POLICY

-Cancellation of booking of tour 31 days or more before the date of Departure will result in 20% deduction in the cost of the tour.
+- Cancellation of booking of tour 31 days or more before the date of Departure will result in 20% deduction of the cost of the tour.